 You can buy bikes either via Facebook groups such as Vietnam backpackers travel and sales or from dealers specialized in catering to tourists like Hanoi Motorbike.
 Often the seller will include a helmet, luggage rack, and phone holder.
 Prices vary but seem to be between $200 and $500 for a decent, serviced bike.

 Don’t forget to bring an International Licence.
 You will not need to show it to rent or buy a motorcycle.
-However, when police stops you, you risk hefty fines.
+However, when police stop you, you risk hefty fines.

 If you’d prefer a little more service and the certainty of full-serviced bikes and a drop-off location, look at agencies like Tigit Motorbikes for long-term bike rental.